onap/vnfrqts-requirements/docs/Chapter5.rst

 “\_int\_”.
 It may cause the Pre-Amsterdam VNF Validation Program (i.e., ICE Project) process to produce erroneous error messages.

-The {vm-type} must be the same case in all parameter names in the VNF.
+R-32394 The VNF Heat **MUST** use the same case for {vm-type} for all parameter names in the VNF.

-The {vm-type} must be the same case in all Resource IDs in the VNF.
+R-46839 The VNF Heat **MUST** use the same case for {vm-type} for all Resource IDs in the VNF.

 It is recommended that the {vm-type} case in the parameter names matches the {vm-type} case in the Resource IDs.

 There are two exceptions to the above rules:

-1. The six ONAP Metadata parameters must not be prefixed with a common {vm-type} identifier.
+1. R-05008 The VNF Heat **MUST NOT** be prefixed with a common {vm-type} identifier for the six ONAP Metadata parameters.
 They are *vnf\_name*, *vnf\_id*, *vf\_module\_id*, *vf\_module\_name, vm\_role*.
 The ONAP Metadata parameters are described in `Resource:  OS::Nova::Server – Metadata Parameters`_.

-2. The parameter referring to the OS::Nova::Server property availability\_zone must not be prefixed with a common {vm-type}
+2. R-15422 The VNF Heat **MUST NOT** be prefixed with a common {vm-type}
-   identifier. availability\_zone is described in `Property: availability_zone`_.
+   identifier the parameter referring to the OS::Nova::Server property availability\_zone . availability\_zone is described in `Property: availability_zone`_.

 {network-role}
 ^^^^^^^^^^^^^^^

 The assignment of a {network-role} is discussed in `Networking`_.

-Any parameter that is associated with an external network must include the {network-role} as part of the parameter name.
+R-21330 The VNF Heat **MUST** include the {network-role} as part of the parameter name for any parameter that is associated with an external network.

-Any resource ID that is associated with an external network must include the {network-role} as part of the resource ID.
+R-11168 The VNF Heat **MUST** include the {network-role} as part of the resource ID for any resource ID that is associated with an external network must.

-Any parameter that is associated with an internal network must include int\_{network-role} as part of the parameter name.
+R-84322 The VNF Heat **MUST** include int\_{network-role} as part of the parameter name for any parameter that is associated with an internal network.

-Any resource ID that is associated with an internal network must include int\_{network-role} as part of the resource ID.
+R-96983 The VNF Heat **MUST** include int\_{network-role} as part of the resource ID for any resource ID that is associated with an internal network.

 Note that {network-role} must not be a substring of {vm-type}.
 A substring of a string is another string that occurs "in".
 For example,